 Fun as this time may be, you've also got some serious healthcare business to take care of during your new pet's first year.

-Your vet will create a custom healthcare plan to meet your pet's specific needs during their first year, and offer plenty of guidance and support along the way.
+Your puppy or kitten vet will create a custom healthcare plan to meet your pet's specific needs during their first year, and offer plenty of guidance and support along the way.

 Ideally, puppies should have their first veterinary appointment around six weeks of age, and kittens around eight weeks.